 The HIPAA Sanction corresponds with the type of violation, and the following factors should be taken into consideration when classifying the level of the violation:

 Was the violation a single incident or a pattern of behavior?

-There are three levels of infractions, all with recommended disciplinary sanctions:
+There are three levels of infractions, all with a recommended disciplinary HIPAA sanction:

 1. First simple infraction in three years

-Most infractions in this category are accidental exposures of PHI.
+Accidental exposures of PHI comprise the majority of these infractions.
 This includes employees sending PHI via unencrypted email or failing to log out of a database, therefore leaving PHI vulnerable.
 These offenses may seem small, but they could easily cause a breach.

-For this type of violation, we recommend writing a letter of reprimand to the employee to notify them of their wrongdoing and warn them of punishments for further infractions.
-This letter should be stored in their file for 6 years.
+For this type of violation, we recommend writing a letter of reprimand to the employee.
+The letter should notify them of their wrongdoing and warn them of punishments for further infractions.
+It should be stored in their file for 6 years.

 2. Second simple infraction or first serious infraction in three years

 If an employee makes the same type of mistake described above again after receiving a warning, their infraction is labeled category two.
 This also includes first-time serious offenses, like logging in to client/patient information of a neighbor or a relative.